jarun/spy/README.md

 # keysniffer
 A Linux kernel module to grab keys pressed in the keyboard.
 Works with the US keyboard (and conforming laptops).

 The keypress logs are printed via debugfs.
-Only root or sudoers can read the keys.
+Only root or sudoers can read the log.
 The module name has been crafted to blend-in with other kernel modules.

 keysniffer is intended to track your own devices and NOT to tresspass on others.
 The author is not reponsible for any unethical usage.